ddterm/gnome-shell-extension-ddterm/docs/BuildInContainer.md

 The installation process is described in [Install.md - continue from step 2].

-[Install.md - continue from step 2]: /docs/Install.md#2-install-the-package
+[Install.md - continue from step 2]: /docs/Install.md#2-install-the-bundle

 > [!IMPORTANT]
 > You should never run `meson install` or `ninja user-install`
-> after building the package under `./do-in-docker.sh` or `./do-in-podman.sh`.
+> after building the bundle under `./do-in-docker.sh` or `./do-in-podman.sh`.
 > If the build system was configured for the container,
 > `meson install` or `ninja user-install` may not work correctly on the host system.